mlswg/mls-protocol/draft-barnes-mls-protocol.md

 messages.
 Establishing keys to provide such protections is challenging for group chat settings, in which more than two participants need to agree on a key but may not be online at the same time.
-In this document, we specify a group key establishment protocol that provides efficient asynchronous group key establishment with forward secrecy and post-compromise security.
+In this document, we specify a key establishment protocol that provides efficient asynchronous group key establishment with forward secrecy and post-compromise security for groups in size ranging from two to thousande.

 --- middle